b-fuze/anv-core/README.md

 Modules implement the facets and register them with ANV.
 ANV recognizes modules with the pattern `*.mod.js`, here's an example module exposing a facet and utilizing a `genericresolver`.

 ### Example module
-All facet implementations must have a unique name in that facet.
 ```js
 // example.mod.js
 const { register, genericResolver } = require("anv")